-The idea that Finn lived through an entire life with a wife and children and implied grandchildren, which he forgot in about ten seconds after his death/awakening, is... very melancholic, to say the least.
+The idea that Finn lived through a life with a wife and children and implied grandchildren, which he forgot in about ten seconds after his death/awakening, is... very melancholic, to say the least.

 Bubble getting popped in "BMO Lost".
 Poor BMO is devastated.

 Too bad it becomes scary within seconds after that... though at least BMO doesn't seem to mind.

 Honestly, everything that happens after BMO and Bubble meet.
 From the look of it, BMO finally got a day where he met someone who always listened to him and was always there, even when he thought he was going to be alone, like right after BMO is forced to give up Ricky/Sparkle.
 He'd already been far from Finn and Jake for more than a day, and considering how few times he really shows up for an adventure, it was all typical for him to be alone, but not with a complete stranger.
 The final moment Bubble shares with BMO right before getting popped just changed everything for BMO, and it's taken away from him like that.
 Even worse, Finn and Jake don't realize it and are too busy laughing at him.

 B-Mo's reaction to Finn and Jake not talking in "Shhh!".
 He has a panic attack.